rainism0329/parquet-viewer/README.md

 **Parquet Viewer** is a lightweight and intuitive IntelliJ IDEA plugin that allows you to open and explore `.parquet` files directly within the IDE — no need for external tools like Spark, Hadoop, or Jupyter.

-> This plugin is proprietary and distributed in binary form only.
-The source code is not publicly available.

 ---

 ## Features